KIS Summary:

 If you’ve ever heard students talking about how “this subject scales better” or that “doing easier subjects will hurt your ATAR,” you’re not alone.
-Scaling is one of the most misunderstood parts of the ATAR system – and it’s a topic that causes confusion (and anxiety!) for thousands of students each year.
+Scaling is one of the most misunderstood parts of the ATAR system, and it’s a topic that causes confusion for students each year.

-In this article, we’ll break down what scaling actually is, why it exists, and how it affects your ATAR – so you can make smarter subject choices and study with confidence.
+In this article, we’ll break down what scaling actually is, why it exists, and how it affects your ATAR.
+This way, you can make smarter subject choices and study with confidence!

 The ATAR (Australian Tertiary Admission Rank) is a number between 0.00 and 99.95 that ranks your overall performance compared to your peers.
 It’s a rank, not a score – so it tells you how well you did relative to the rest of the cohort, not how many marks you got.